Georeactor/georeactor-blog/posts/books-07c-25.md

         Opening up fire hydrants means a loss of water pressure in buildings.
 No water and sometimes no power for AC, intensifies problems.
 In NYC you can request a <a href=" https://chicagoreader.com/arts-culture/fire-hydrants-offer-the-promise-of-a-lake-on-every-corner/">spray cap</a> for your hydrant.
 Klinenberg refers to this cap, but currently I found only an application to use hydrant water for festivals or urban gardens.
     </li>
     <li>
         Death rates were particularly high in Black neighborhoods and low in Latino neighborhoods.
-Despite hearing theories about biology or culture, Klinenberg has a lot to say about the geography of neighborhoods (a lot of Jane Jacobs), and multi-generational households.
+Despite hearing theories about biology or culture, Klinenberg has a lot to say about the geography of neighborhoods (channeling Jane Jacobs), and multi-generational households.
 I feel like the neighborhood descriptions often reduce to streets with dense retail and less crime, and multi-generational households are a culture thing, but OK.
     </li>
     <li>
         I thought it was interesting to follow the weekend shift at the <i>Tribune</i> realizing that they were in the middle of a newsworthy crisis, even though reporting works totally differently in 2025.